Causal Additive Models with Unobserved Causal Paths and Backdoor Paths: INTRODUCTION

-A high-level summary of our main contributions is as follows. \begin{itemize} \item By characterizing the regression sets used in determining independence, we show that the causal direction or parent-child relationship between a pair of variables can sometimes be identified using independence between the residuals, even when there are unobserved backdoor paths.
-We provide examples where the parent-child relationship in a bow is fully identified using the regression approach alone. \item We introduce sufficient conditions, which combine conditional independence between the original variables with independence between regression residuals, to identify causal directions or parent-child relationships in pairs with unobserved backdoor or causal paths.
+A high-level summary of our main contributions is as follows. \begin{itemize} \item By characterizing the regression sets used in determining independence, we show that the causal direction or parent–child relationship between a pair of variables can sometimes be identified using independence between the residuals, even when there are unobserved backdoor paths.
+We provide examples where the parent–child relationship in a bow is fully identified using the regression approach alone. \item We introduce sufficient conditions, which combine conditional independence between the original variables with independence between regression residuals, to identify causal directions or parent–child relationships in pairs with unobserved backdoor or causal paths.
 We present examples showing that this hybrid approach can identify parent–child relationships in bow patterns and causal directions in pairs with unobserved causal paths, cases where neither regression alone nor conditional independence methods, such as the FCI framework, can. \item We introduce the CAM-UV-X algorithm that incorporates the above innovations and also addresses a previously overlooked limitation of the CAM-UV algorithm in identifying causal relationships when all backdoor and causal paths are observable.
-We prove the soundness and completeness of CAM-UV-X in identifying certain causal patterns. \end{itemize} The paper is organized as follows.
+We prove the soundness and completeness of CAM-UV-X in identifying certain causal patterns.
+We have released the code for the algorithm\footnote{\url{https://github.com/thongphamthe/CAM-UV-X}}. \end{itemize} The paper is organized as follows.
 We provide the background in Section~\ref{sec:prelim}.
 New identifiability results are presented in Section~\ref{sec:theory}.
 Our proposed search method CAM-UV-X is described in Section~\ref{sec:algorithms}.
 Numerical experiments are provided in Section~\ref{sec:experiment}.
 Conclusions are given in Section~\ref{sec:concluding}.

-\section{Preliminaries}
+\section{PRELIMINARIES}